manishshettym/manishshettym.github.io/index.md

 # A medley of my works and interests

 Hi, this is Manish.
 Welcome to the mirror-land of my life and activities.
 Here is a little something about myself.
-I associate my understanding of the world to the creative, robust and innovative ideas I capture with that wide lens camera called "The Eye" :eye:.
+I associate my understanding of the world to the creative, robust and innovative ideas I capture with my inbuilt wide lens camera called "The Eye" :eye:.

 I am a Research Intern at [Microsoft Research](https://www.microsoft.com/en-us/research/) and a member of the [Sankie](https://www.microsoft.com/en-us/research/project/sankie/) team.
 I also hold adjuct position as Research Assistant, under Dr. Gowri Srinivasa, at [PESU-CPR](https://research.pes.edu/center-for-pattern-recognition/).